 Beginning with the 6 For Life, the AKH uses blood analysis, biometrics, and a proprietary algorithm to predict your risk of developing 6 chronic conditions: Heart disease, stroke, congestive heart failure, diabetes, Chronic Obstructive Pulmonary Disease (COPD), and lung cancer.
 The results report points out exactly what is putting you at risk of these diseases and what you can do to reduce your risk before they develop.
 The AKH also provides a High-Sensitivity C-Reactive Protein (hs-CRP) measurement.
 C-Reactive protein is released into the bloodstream when there is inflammation in the body.
 Because plaque buildup in the arteries actually damages the arteries, inflammation occurs, and this protein is released into the bloodstream.
 New research indicates that high sensitivity C-Reactive Protein is a reliable indicator for risk of cardiovascular disease, and is a key screening in understanding your overall risk for heart disease.

 Because many people want a comprehensive blood screening for a more complete look at their health, we have developed Wellness Panels to bundle key tests and save you money:

-- Wellness Panel Premium PLUS for Men:measures kidney function, C-reactive protein, glucose, thyroid function, prostate-specific antigen (PSA), and testosterone
+- Wellness Panel Premium PLUS-Men: Measures kidney function, C-reactive protein, glucose, thyroid function, prostate-specific antigen (PSA, a cancer screening), and testosterone

 We encourage all Life Line Screening participants to share your results report with your personal physician.
 Based on your ultrasound, ECG, blood results, and your medical history, you and your doctor can determine a plan of action to maintain your health and independence as long as possible.
 Do it for you and your family!